apexskier/camlittle.com/content/posts/2020-10-11-react-and-typescript/index.md

 }
 ```

 If a property isn't required, you should generally make it nullable instead of optional.
-Optional properties can be fully omitted, which means they're easy to forget.
+Optional properties can be omitted, which means they're easy to forget.
 Nullable properties require explicitness, which is especially helpful when introducing a new property into a large codebase---the compiler will tell you if you've missed anything.

 Only use optional properties when the property has a default value or if forgetting it won't break the user experience.

 Avoid using properties that are both optional and nullable.
 They have the disadvantages of optionals and make the codebase more complex.

-I also recommend avoiding `undefined` for _any_ variable type, because it allows accidental mistakes through forgotten initialization.
+I also recommend avoiding `undefined` for _any_ variable type because it allows accidental mistakes through forgotten initialization.
 This also helps avoid needing `nullableProp={value ?? null}`.

 ## Don't export properties types

-As a codebase grows, it makes sense to export property interfaces to reuse in other components and keep things [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), especially as your codebase expands and as you start making use of [higher-order components](https://reactjs.org/docs/higher-order-components.html) and [composition](https://reactjs.org/docs/composition-vs-inheritance.html).
+As a codebase grows, it makes sense to export property interfaces to reuse in other components and keep things [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), especially as your codebase expands, or you start making use of [higher-order components](https://reactjs.org/docs/higher-order-components.html) and [composition](https://reactjs.org/docs/composition-vs-inheritance.html).

 ```tsx
 import { ButtonProps } from "../props";